MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-release-notes-known-issues-1905.md

 ### Host node update prerequisite failure
 -	Applicable: This issue applies to the 1905 update.
--	Cause: When attempting to install the 1905 Azure Stack update, the status for the update might fail due to “Host Node Update Prerequisite”.
+-	Cause: When attempting to install the 1905 Azure Stack update, the status for the update might fail due to Host Node Update Prerequisite.
 This is generally caused by a host node having insufficient free disk space.
 -	Remediation: Contact Azure Stack support to receive assistance clearing disk space on the host node.
 -	Occurrence: Uncommon